 When you choose Todd E. Tkach, P.C. to represent you, we will take immediate action to either get you out of jail, lift any warrants or start the Discovery and Strategic planning phase of your case.
 We will quickly investigate the facts of your case and obtain all evidence from the State and any other potential sources.
 In reviewing the evidence, we pay special attention to whether there was an illegal stop, illegal search, whether the evidence was collected properly, and whether the evidence was tested properly.
 After reviewing the evidence, we will then draft and file any necessary motions to suppress evidence or dismiss the charges.

 Once the investigation is complete, we develop a strategy for our meeting with the prosecutor to obtain a dismissal or a favorable plea offer on your case.
-Throughout the process, the attorneys with Todd E. Tkach, P.C. will discuss the potential ramifications for each option you might want to pursue, whether it be accepting an offer for a reduced charge or punishment, probation, or requesting a jury trial.
-Our number one goal with any criminal case is to get your case dismissed and to make this process as stress-free as possible.
+Throughout the process, the attorneys with Todd E. Tkach, P.C. will discuss the potential ramifications for each option you might want to pursue, whether it be accepting an offer for a reduction, probation, or requesting a jury trial.
+Our number one goal with any criminal case is to get your case dismissed and to make this process as stress free as possible.
 We are here to serve you and will use every resource at our disposal to achieve the best possible result.

 Don’t wait.
-Call us now for a free consultation and case evaluation.
+Call us now for a free consultation and case eval

 Representation when your freedon is at stake